Skip to content

 To properly onboard a device, a user needs to provide, at a minimum:

-1. The Device's Site
+1. The Device's Location

 2. The Device's primary IP address or DNS Name